 Learn More About Local Control and Accountability Plans

 The LCAP is a critical part of the new Local Control Funding Formula (LCFF).
 Each school district must engage parents, educators, employees and the community to establish these plans.
 The plans will describe the school district’s overall vision for students, annual goals and specific actions the district will take to achieve the vision and goals.

 The LCAPs must focus on eight areas identified as state priorities.
 The plans will also demonstrate how the district’s budget will help achieve the goals, and assess each year how well the strategies in the plan were able to improve outcomes.

-What are the eight state priority areas that must be addressed in the plans?
 There are eight areas for which school districts, with parent and community input, must establish goals and actions.
 This must be done both district-wide and for each school.
 The areas are: